 In the first two semesters of study, students receive rigorous training in three core areas: microeconomics, macroeconomics and econometrics.
 The core courses form an integrated sequence of courses that develop the theoretical and quantitative tools students will build on later in their careers.
 They are followed by qualifying exams, and students successfully completing the first year move on to specialized study in field courses.

 In the second year students choose three fields of specialization for intensive study.
-We offer fields of specialization in Advanced Theory, Behavioral and Experimental Economics, Econometrics, Financial Economics, Industrial Organization, International Economics, Labor Economics, Monetary Economics and Public Economics.
+We offer fields of specialization in Advanced Theory, Behavioral and Experimental Economics, Econometrics, Industrial Organization, Labor Economics, Monetary Economics and Public Economics.
 Typically field courses are taken in the second and possibly third year, and students choose one field as their major field to be examined in the field exam.

-Most students begin work on their dissertation in the third year, and this occupies them through the fourth or fifth year of residence.
+Students begin to focus on their dissertation in the third year, and this occupies them through the fourth or fifth year of residence.
 During this time students work on their research in conjunction with faculty advisors, and students participate in a series of research workshops and outside seminars in their specific research areas.